jpacil0/sds4gdsp/README.md

 ## 3. Lecture

 This workshop is a two-way street.
-Pay attention to the lecture, follow-along with the given code, ask questions, and give feedback!
+Pay attention to the lecture, follow-along with the code, ask questions, and give feedback!

 1. Introduction: Grammar of Spatial Data Science
 2. Application: Calculating Telco Mobility Index